Nei-V/ionvarsescu/src/pages/blog/2019-01-19-using-netlify-redirect-301-and-rewrite-200.md

 Please read every instruction (every step) carefully until its end before trying it to know what to expect.

 # 1. How to Do a 301 Redirect.
-What we want is to redirect visitors that type this address  https://ionvarsescu.netlify.com to this address: https://www.ionvarsescu.tk
+What we want is to redirect visitors that type this address  https://your-site-name-here.netlify.com to this address: https://www.your-site-name-here.tk
-(don't forget to change "ionvarsescu" with the name of your choice).
+(don't forget to change "your-site-name-here" with the name of your choice).
 (Of course, you do this after you've already deployed your Netlify site and linked it to your custom domain).

-1. Open the file netlify.toml of your site (https://www.ionvarsescu.tk) or add this file to the root of your repository if it doesn't exist.
+1. Open the file netlify.toml of your site (https://www.your-site-name-here.tk) or add this file to the root of your repository if it doesn't exist.

 ![netlify.toml in the root](/img/folder-structure-for-toml-file.PNG "Put netlify.toml at the root of you main site repo")